Tea (app)

-Tea, officially Tea Dating Advice, is a dating surveillance mobile phone application that allows women to post personal data about men they are interested in or are currently dating.
-Founded by Sean Cook, the app rose to prominence in July 2025 after it was the subject of three major data leaks in July and August 2025.
+Tea, officially Tea Dating Advice, is a mobile phone application that allows women to post personal data about men they are interested in or are currently dating.
+Founded by Sean Cook, the app rose to prominence in July 2025 after it was the subject of two major data leaks in July and August 2025.
+It was removed from Apple's App Store in October 2025, but remains available on the Google Play Store.